BrooksV/SqlQueryClass/wpf.guide.md

 Before you begin, ensure you have the following:

+- PowerShell Version 5.1 or higher
+- A text or code editor of you choice
+- - PowerShell scripts and even XAML can created and edited with any text or code editor
+- - PowerShell_ISE comes with most every Windows OS
-- Visual Studio or Visual Studio Code installed
+- - VS Code or Visual Studio are also very good for serious development
+- - - Helps with cloning repository and PS Code development
+- - - Visual Studio comes with Blend which is a WPF GUI based editor
+- Git for version control
 - Basic knowledge of WPF and XAML
 - SQL Server or SQL Express installed
 - The `SqlQueryClass` module installed
 - The example code below uses tests configuration and sample SQL Express database from [GitHub `SqlQueryClass` repository](https://github.com/BrooksV/SqlQueryClass)
-- - Clone the Repository to C:\Git folder to maintain compatibility with the sample and test data
+- - Clone the Repository (using git commands, VS Code, or Visual Studio) to C:\Git folder to maintain compatibility with the sample and test data
+- - Can also be done downloading the repository as a zip file

 ## Setting Up the Environment